Monday, 19 January 2026

 After another family dinner her other brother Louis announces he is sending his current girlfriend Eva to stay with Isabel while he has to be away working.
 She resents the intrusion in her life but is so meek and submissive she just accepts it.
 The days, then weeks go past, the two young women tiptoeing around each other, Isabel resentful, Eva desperate to ingratiate herself.
 Isabel is obsessed with her possessions and the fear of someone stealing them, she goes around the house making an inventory, rechecking the spoons and ornaments.
 But Eva pushes back against her reserve until a tension exists between them.
 It starts really slow and builds:

 "Up in her room Isabel sat at her dresser.
 There was a cloud of bugs by the open window, catching there setting sun, dancing up, down.
 In the mirror Isabel tried to see what Eva had seen.
-She pulled the strand from behind her ear, arranged not over her eye again.
+She pulled the strand from behind her ear, arranged it over her eye again.
 Pushed it back, hand slow, smoothing it back.
 She touched her cheek, the corner of her wide mouth..
 Her fingers to her lips: she pushed two inside, over her tongue, the ridge of her teeth, and then a door slammed shut downstairs and Isabel got up and dried her fingers off on her skirt and swallowed three times.
 She could still taste her own skin.
 She rearranged herself, looked from the window to the wall to the bed." (p.58)

 The next day Louis phones: